ntu-cam-clic/Social_Decision_Making_Tasks/README.md

 <img src="https://raw.githubusercontent.com/ntu-cam-clic/Social_Decision_Making_Tasks/main/README%20Figures/ImportQSF.png" alt="alt text" width="500">

 3. Now you are ready to publish this project and run data collection.
+**Note:** When importing a QSF file, Qualtrics may renumber Question IDs (QIDs), particularly if the survey is merged with or copied into an existing project.
+If any code references specific QIDs, please verify them after import and before running the survey.

 ## Tailoring the tasks on Qualtrics to suit your own study
 You can use a subset of the tasks and tailor them to your own needs.
 You can also create your own tasks from scratch by using our tasks as a template.